-Also located on the outside of Boquete, this trail is present in the Bajo Mano region.
+Also located outside Boquete, this trail is present in the Bajo Mano region.

 Between the 1-hour hike, you can come across a gigantic tree with a signboard that states the tree is 1000 years old with entwined, twisted roots.

-You can catch a public bus, also known as a ‘colectivo’ or ride in a local taxi to get to this spot.
+You can catch a public bus, also known as a ‘collective,’ or ride in a local taxi to get to this spot.